-You should start writing your proposal as soon as you can.
-Often, there is only a short window of time between when the solicitation announcement is posted to the closing date.
-You need to allow adequate time to review and edit your proposal, finalize the budget and justification, and address any unanswered questions.
-OSPUI is here to help along the way and is always available to interpret the solicitation, contact the program director, and collect the necessary institution approvals.
-For writing tips please visit our Proposal Development page.
+You should begin writing your proposal as soon as possible.
+Often, there is only a short window of time a solicitation is open.
+You need to allow adequate time to review and edit all of the components of your proposal and receive the necessary internal approvals.
+OSPUI is available to offer assistance during the entire proposal process and will interpret the solicitation, contact the program director (if necessary), and collect the necessary institution approvals.
+For writing tips please visit our Grant Writing Resources page.

 5. Collect Institution Approval Forms

-All funding applications need to be submitted to OSPUI with the appropriate approval forms.
-They can be emailed at any time or found on our Forms page.
-You will need to collect the signature of your department head and dean and OSPUI will collect the rest.
+All proposals must be submitted to OSPUI with the appropriate approval forms.
+The necessary approval and matching forms may be found on our Forms page.
+You will need to collect the signature of your department head and dean and OSPUI will collect the remaining final signatures.

 6. Submit to OSPUI

 Send your proposal with the completed institutional forms to OSPUI.
-It will be reviewed for spelling and grammar errors and to ensure that all requirements from the solicitation are addressed.
-Your proposal will need to be submitted to OSPUI at least 5 days before the due date to allow for review and distribution to the appropriate administrative personnel for approval.
-Typically, the review process will take less time if OSPUI is involved with assisting in proposal preparation from the beginning.
+The full proposal will be reviewed to ensure that all requirements from the solicitation are addressed.
+Your proposal should be submitted to OSPUI at least 5 business days before the due date, to allow for review and appropriate administrative approval.
+Typically, the final review will take less time if OSPUI is involved with the proposal process from the beginning.

 OSPUI will submit all proposals on behalf of the institution.
-We will always keep you posted, but it may take a while to hear a response from the funding agency.
-We will contact you as soon as we have any news.
+Our office will always keep you posted, but it may take several months before the agency responds with a funding decision.
+We will contact you as soon as we receive any news.

 If you have any questions about the process or would like more information, please feel free to use the Contact Us page to send us a message.